khangng2001/Dark-Cave/README.md

 # Dark-Cave
-In this project, I used a simple object pooling for the spider shooter, hope I could use the more complex system
+In this project, I used a simple object pooling for the spider shooter, hope I could use the more complex system in the future